 A classical education is ideally suited to children's natural learning style.
 The classical model divides the learning process into three stages: grammar, dialectic, and rhetoric.
 In the grammar stage, children devour facts.
 In the dialectic stage, children ask many questions as they sort and evaluate these facts.
 In the rhetoric stage, teenagers synthesize their knowledge and apply it.

-CC meets at NOBTS on Thursdays.
+CC meets at NOBTS on Tuesdays.
 The yearly cost for each program is $475.00 per student.

 CHEF of GNO is a non-profit organization that also provides home school information workshops, home school training events, home school informational materials and legislative representation to ensure that the freedom to home school in Louisiana is always protected.
 Our volunteer Board of Directors and families are always available to assist you with your home schooling questions and needs.

 New Orleans Parents’ Guide

 The New Orleans Parent’s Guide helps families find schools and partners with parents to support the public schools.
 From their website:

 “New Orleans Parents Guide (NOPG) is a community organization dedicated to supporting the leadership of parents of public school students.
 We believe every child should have an excellent public school and that parents are essential to creating excellent public schools.